 - Vanilla extract

-Press the dough into a grease 9 inches round pie pan and refrigerate while make the creamy peanut butter filling.
+Press the dough into a grease 9 inches round pie pan and refrigerate while making the creamy peanut butter filling.
 Yes, it’s safe to eat this pie crust raw as it is made of almond flour, not wheat flour.
-Almond flour is basically ground almonds and it’s a safe flour to eat raw.
+Almond flour is basically ground almonds, and it’s a safe flour to eat raw.

 Can I bake the pie crust?